David Eason Throws Shade At Jenelle Evans After Report She Wants Full Custody, Calls Out Her Parenting Skills

 Things are starting to get ugly between Jenelle Evans and David Eason.

 Just a few days after the Teen Mom 2 star took to Instagram to announce that she had filed for divorce from her husband, David seemed to respond with a slam of his soon-to-be-former wife’s parenting skills.
-In his first public statement since Jenelle announced the split, David took to his Instagram Stories to throw some shade at Jenelle and dredge up an ugly incident from her past.
+In his first public statement since Jenelle announced the split, David took to his Instagram stories to throw some shade at Jenelle and dredge up an ugly incident from her past.

 As Us Weekly noted, the 31-year-old Eason posted a screenshot of an article published by TMZ claiming that Jenelle wanted full custody of the 2-year-old daughter the couple shares, Ensley.
 David followed up this picture with another screenshot of another TMZ article from 2018 about a road rage incident in which Jenelle allegedly pulled a gun on a driver who cut her off on the highway.